hop to it! Easter baskets, hunts & tastings!

 with siblings and cousins alike!

-Last year, Sister S moved to a new house, and the backyard had a nice border of landscaping and shrubs that worked for our young Littles on their egg hunt, but we knew that our Middles would never be challenged by such a landscape!
+A few years back, my Sister S moved to a new house, and the backyard had a nice border of landscaping and shrubs that worked for our young Littles on their egg hunt.
+However, we also knew that our Middles would never be challenged by such a landscape!

 So… what to do with a big empty backyard?
 We came up with the simplest egg hunt we have ever done!
 We counted out 10 eggs of 4 colors (10 eggs for each couple) and scattered them all over a large area of the yard.
 We told each couple what color they would be searching for..
 Each couple started on one side of the yard with one person blindfolded and holding a bucket.